raz8153/PyChristmas/README.md

 from random import randint

 ```
-Here, we import all fuctions from 'turtle' library, all functions from 'Figures' library and finally 'randint' function from 'random' library so that we can use it to generate a random integer.
+Here, we import all fuctions from 'turtle' library, all functions from 'Figures' file (which we just created) and finally 'randint' function from 'random' library so that we can use it to generate a random integer.
 Why do we need a random integer?
 We'll see .